Aurora

 Dates

-University of Leeds offers places on one of 3 cohorts starting between Jan-March each year.
-Cohort dates are available on Advance HE’s website.
-Applications will be asked to select their preferred cohort on application.
+University of Leeds offers places on one of two cohorts starting between January and March each year.

 How to apply